-Roger Hutchinson has written numerous books on Highland topics.
+Roger Hutchinson is a respected writer of numerous books on Highland topics.
 His best known work is probably ‘Calum’s Road’ about a crofter on the island of Raasay.
 After Inverness County Council refusing to construct a road from his village he built one himself.
+The book became the inspiration for a film about the struggle of African villagers construct their own road.

 Roger writes reviews regularly in the West Highland Free Press